bedus-creation/laradash/readme.md

 ```

-Now build the project and offcourse if install the node dependency
+Now build the project and offcourse you should have installed the node dependency

 ```
 npm install